nixworks/public/news/2010/07/28/index.md

 Two Americans were among the 152 people killed when a jetliner slammed into wooded hills near Islamabad amid dense fog and heavy rain on Wednesday, officials said.

 ### [A United States Air Force Boeing C-17 crashes at the Elmendorf Air Force Base in Alaska. ](/news/2010/07/28/a-united-states-air-force-boeing-c-17-crashes-at-the-elmendorf-air-force-base-in-alaska.md)
-_Context: Alaska, Boeing C-17, Elmendorf Air Force Base, United States Air Force_
+_Context: Air Force, Alaska, Boeing C-17, Elmendorf Air Force Base_

 ### [A boat sinks on the Kasai river in the Democratic Republic of the Congo, killing as many as 140. ](/news/2010/07/28/a-boat-sinks-on-the-kasai-river-in-the-democratic-republic-of-the-congo-killing-as-many-as-140.md)
 About 140 people are feared dead as a boat capsizes on a river in the western Bandundu province of the Democratic Republic of Congo.